BytelyPlay/minigamz-reborn/README.md

 # TODO
 1. NPCs (Base class done just need to actually add the NPCs)
 2. finish the protocol
-3. velocity plugin that implements the protocol
-4. convert to 100% gradle KTS
+3. convert to 100% gradle KTS
-5. Convert from NIO to Netty